The Complete Guide to Anti-AI Design in 2026

 Part 3: Prevention -- The Sailop Approach

-Detection tells you what is wrong.
-Prevention ensures AI patterns never enter your codebase in the first place.
-Sailop's prevention layer has three components: design system generation, skill activation, and CI/CD integration.
+Detection tells you what is already wrong.
+Prevention keeps new AI patterns from landing in the first place.
+Sailop's prevention layer has three parts: design system generation, skill activation, and a CI gate.

 Design System Generation

-Every project needs a unique design system.
-Sailop generates one from a seed value, ensuring that no two projects share the same visual language.
+Every project needs its own visual language.
+Sailop derives one from a seed string, so no two projects share a system.

 # Generate a design system from a seed